 It’s the start of your second week in rehab.
 Now that you’ve successfully completed detox, or are almost there, you may be wondering what the days ahead will look like.
 It may also be tempting to think that now that you’re clean, you don’t need more rehab.
 (Many people prematurely drop out of treatment thinking similar things, only to relapse soon after.)
-But just one glance at the daily rehab schedule will convince you that more necessary but rewarding work remains to help you find lasting recovery.

 We wanted to give you a helpful picture of what to expect in the way of a daily schedule in addiction treatment, including the group topics you’ll address.
 On that note, below is a “day in the life” introduction to inpatient and outpatient rehab at FHE Health, with real examples of daily schedules from our inpatient and outpatient programs.